tbrowder/CSV-Table/README.md

   * Without a header line

-    * data lines are padded with empty fields to the maximum number of fields found in the file
+    * data lines are padded with empty fields to the maximum number of fields found in the file (or the user's chosen value)

 As simple as it is, it also has some uncommon features that are very useful:

+  * Its `slice` method enables extraction of an M'xN' sub-array of the data cells

+    The `slice` arguments are two range values defining the rows and columns zero-indexed cell indices of the desired sub-array.

   * Comment lines are allowed